mrdomino/readpassphrase-3/README.md

 2. `readpassphrase_buf`, which takes a preallocated buffer that it consumes and returns as the output `String`.
 3. `readpassphrase_inplace`, which takes a buffer as a byte slice and returns a `&str` in that buffer.

-These may be customized using `RppFlags`, which expose the original API’s flags using the [bitflags][1] library.
+These may be customized using `RppFlags`, which expose the original API’s flags.

-Errors are exposed via [thiserror][2], and memory zeroing is done via [zeroize][3].
-To try to reduce churn in this library itself and dependencies on multiple versions of libraries in dependent packages, we do not lock the versions of these dependencies; it is recommended that you vet their current versions yourself to guard against software supply chain attacks.
+This library uses a couple of third-party dependencies: `RppFlags` is implemented via the [bitflags][1] library, and memory zeroing is by default done via [zeroize][3].
+To try to reduce churn in this library itself, and dependencies on multiple versions of libraries in dependent packages, we do not lock the versions of these dependencies; it is recommended that you vet their current versions yourself to guard against software supply chain attacks.
 If you would rather not do that, consider instead using the excellent [rpassword][4] crate, which vendors its own dependencies.

 # NFAQ

 ## I’m getting a “mismatched types” error!

 That’s not a question, but it’s okay.
 You are probably passing a Rust `&str` as the prompt argument.
 To avoid needing to take a dynamically allocated string or make a copy of the prompt on every call, this library takes a [`&CStr`][5] (i.e. a null-terminated span of characters) as its prompt argument.

 If you’re passing a literal string, you can just prepend `c` to your string: